Filtering crosstalk from bath non-Markovianity via spacetime classical shadows: Erasing non-Markovian pathways

 We demonstrate this numerically in Figure~\ref{fig:cc-relations}.
 We have a similar setup to before, except this time with two bath defects.
 Performing a shadow filtering (Figure~\ref{fig:cc-relations}a) again reveals which qubits are coupled to the defects.
 However, in Figure~\ref{fig:cc-relations}b, we look at the spacetime marginals estimated from the shadow data.
 This fine-grained data indicates which qubits are commonly coupled to bath defects, versus independently coupled.
-The arrows from qubit $q_i$ to qubit $q_j$ indicate the QMI in the process with marginals $\hat{\mathcal{E}}_{2:1}^{(q_j)}\otimes \Upsilon_{1:0}^{(q_i)}$.
+The arrows from qubit $q_i$ to qubit $q_j$ indicate the QMI in the process with marginals $\hat{\mathcal{E}}_{2:1}^{(q_j)}\otimes \Upsilon_{1:0}^{(q_i)}$, where $\Upsilon_{1:0}$ also includes initial correlations.
 The erasure of $q_j$ in the first step and $q_i$ in the second step eliminates the possibility of direct-cause correlations between the two qubits, leaving only the possibility of common-cause.
 In other words, non-zero values are a measure of non-Markovian correlations distributed by a shared bath between two qubits.
-This generates a more informative view of the interplay between qubits and their environment, breaking down the extent to which different systems share temporal correlations and which are fully independent from one another.
+This generates a more informative view of the connected interplay between qubits and their environment